google/kctf/docs/vrp.md

   2. If it is a 0day (there's no patch for it on [linus master branch](https://github.com/torvalds/linux/tree/master) yet), then send us a checksum of your working exploit to our form [here](https://docs.google.com/forms/d/e/1FAIpQLSeQf6aWmIIjtG4sbEKfgOBK0KL3zzeHCrsgA1EcPr-xsFAk7w/viewform).
 You won't share any technical details about the vulnerability, you will just record the fact you found something (as we only reward the first person that writes an exploit for a given bug, we use it to resolve the timing in case of an exploit collision).
 Make sure to submit the exploit checksum **before** there's a public patch and to submit the full exploit **within a week** after the patch is public.
 If you take longer than a week, we might issue the reward to someone else.
   3. For 1days or once there is a public patch, test your exploit it on the [lab environment](#kctf-challenge).
 If you have troubles let us know in [#kctf](https://discord.gg/V8UqnZ6JBG) and we'll help you figure out any problems.
   4. Once you get the flag, send it together with the patch and the exploit [here](https://docs.google.com/forms/d/e/1FAIpQLSeQf6aWmIIjtG4sbEKfgOBK0KL3zzeHCrsgA1EcPr-xsFAk7w/viewform).
-  5. To increase the timely sharing of new techniques with the community, we are also now requiring that the exploits that receive innovation bonus get publicly documented within a month.
-If the researcher prefers not to do so, we will.
+  5. To increase the timely sharing of new techniques with the community, we are also now requiring that the exploits that receive innovation bonus get publicly documented within a month, otherwise we may publish it.

 ### Notes